 Quinn’s own transcriptions of solos by Miles Davis, Thelonious Monk, John Coltrane, and others have been published by the Hal Leonard Corporation.

-In addition to his work as arranger, studio musician, and solo guitarist, Monroe is a member of The Alan Quinn Orchestra, The Cast of Beatlemania (portraying the role of George Harrison), in an acoustic duo with bassist Dave Dreiwitz (Ween/JRAD), and the traditional jazz ensemble, Dr. Dubious, for which Monroe plays tenor banjo and acoustic guitar.
+In addition to his work as arranger, studio musician, and solo guitarist, Monroe is a member of The Alan Quinn Orchestra, The Cast of Beatlemania (portraying the role of George Harrison), fusion band Piktor's Metamorphosis, acoustic duo with bassist Dave Dreiwitz (Ween/JRAD), and the traditional jazz ensemble, Dr. Dubious, for which Monroe plays tenor banjo and acoustic guitar.